-California Alternative Certification Programs
+Alternative Teacher Certification Programs in California

 Two programs you may consider are the California Teacher Corps program or the Peace Corps Teaching Experience.
 The California Teacher Corps program is designed for individuals who have already established themselves professionally.
 This is a highly selective program that provides rigorous training both before entering the classroom and during the first year of teaching.
 The Peace Corps Teaching Experience is designed for individuals who have served in the Peace Corps and who spent at least 18 months teaching resident students of a foreign country.
-In order to qualify, 50 percent or more of regular duties must have consisted of classroom teaching.
-Qualifying individuals may fill out the appropriate forms to waive traditional teacher preparation and receive a preliminary teaching credential.
+In order to qualify, 50 percent or more of your regular duties must have consisted of classroom teaching.
+Qualifying individuals may fill out the appropriate forms to waive traditional teacher preparation and receive a preliminary teaching credentials.

 Take the Alternative Route to California Teacher Certification

 If you already have your bachelor’s degree and want to move into the field of education, consider the California Alternative Teacher Certification program.
 Most programs are designed to tackle many of the same learning goals and outcomes as any other type of teacher certification program.
 One of the primary goals of statewide alternative certification programs is to give you the knowledge necessary to pass the California Subject Examinations for Teachers.